J-Hope's net worth: Is he the richest BTS member?

 Apart from creating catchy music and making an insane amount of money, one thing BTS’ J-Hope surely knows is how to utilise that money.
 Seoul seems to be the real estate hub of all BTS members!
 J-Hope also purchased a luxury apartment in Seoul’s Forest Trimage complex.
 Known as a celebrity town, the complex is home to a plethora of A-list celebrities.
 These include Girls’ Generation’s Sunny, Girl’s Day’s Yura as well as JYJ’s Kim Jae-joong.

-J-Hope reportedly splurged 1.2 million USD on the property in 2016, making him the first BTS member to buy his own abode.
+J-Hope reportedly splurged USD 1.2 million (INR 9 crore approx.) on the property in 2016, making him the first BTS member to buy his own abode.
 As per South China Morning Post, J-Hope bought a second unit in the same complex, alongside his bandmate Jungkook.
 The flats are also on the same floor.

 Within walking distance from the famous Seoul Forest, J-Hope’s house reportedly has three rooms with two bathrooms.
 It also gives splendid panoramic views of the Han River, making it a dream lodging for many.